-&lt;sup>23 If the areal extent of the site restricts the application of the reforestation standards in this section, alternative provisions for reforestation may be permitted by the County if they are consistent with the intent of the Forest and Woodland Protection Chapter of this Program and approved by the Critical Area Commission as part of this Program.
+&lt;sup>11 If the areal extent of the site restricts the application of the reforestation standards in this section, alternative provisions for reforestation may be permitted by the County if they are consistent with the intent of the Forest and Woodland Protection Chapter of this Program and approved by the Critical Area Commission as part of this Program.
 Alternative provisions must conserve, enhance, or increase the forest and developed woodland resources of the Critical Area.
 Alternative provisions may include fees-in-lieu provisions or use of a forest mitigation bank if the provisions are adequate to ensure the restoration or establishment of an equivalent forest area.

-- (9) All forests designated on development plans shall be maintained to the extent practicable, through conservation easements, restrictive covenants or other protective instruments approved by [County]. - (10) [County] will allow for modifications in road standards to reduce potential impacts to the site and Critical Area resources, where the reduced standards do not significantly affect safety. - (11) Development may be allowed on soils having development constraints if the development includes mitigation measures that adequately address the identified constraints and that will not have significant adverse impacts on water quality or plant, fish or wildlife habitat.
+- surety suitable to ensure that any plantings that die within twenty-four (24) months of installation shall be replaced. - (c) Forest and developed woodlands which have been cleared before obtaining a permit is a violation and shall be replanted at three times the areal extent of the cleared forest or developed woodland; - (d) Clearing of forest or developed woodlands that exceed the maximum area allowed in (5) above shall be replanted at three times the areal extent of cleared forest or developed woodland; - (8) If no forest is established on proposed development sites, these sites shall be planted to provide a forest or developed woodland cover of at least 15 percent; - (a) The applicant shall designate, subject to the approval of the [County], a new forest area on a part of the site not forested; and - (b) The afforested area shall be maintained as forest cover through easements, restrictive covenants or other protective instruments approved by [County]. - (9) All forests designated on development plans shall be maintained to the extent practicable, through conservation easements, restrictive covenants or other protective instruments approved by [County]. - (10) [County] will allow for modifications in road standards to reduce potential impacts to the site and Critical Area resources, where the reduced standards do not significantly affect safety. - (11) Development may be allowed on soils having development constraints if the development includes mitigation measures that adequately address the identified constraints and that will not have significant adverse impacts on water quality or plant, fish or wildlife habitat.